Sleep Development in Children: How Rest Fuels Growth & Learning

 - Good Sleep Quality: Supports growth hormone release and tissue repair.

-- Sleep Deprivation: Leads to stunted growth and increased childhood obesity risk.
+- Sleep Deprivation: Can contribute to stunted growth patterns and increased obesity risk.

 Sleep and Emotional Development in Children